• Home

 How does this check work?

 We send a link to the individual to complete the online check with Yoti (IDSP) using their smartphone or PC.
-The individual is guided through the check, which involves taking real time scans of their passport photo page and a selfie and these are then checked using the IDVT.
+The individual is guided through the check, which involves taking real time scans of their passport photo page and an image capture ('selfie') and these are then checked using the IDVT.

 A RTW check file is generated for the university and a member of the HR Services and Resourcing team completes a brief video call with the individual to ensure that the photograph and biographic details (for example, date of birth) on the output from the IDVT check are consistent with the individual presenting themselves for work (i.e. the information provided by the check relates to the individual and they are not an imposter).
 A copy of the check is retained on the staff member's file.